-Data of dyslexic students within HE are not exhaustive, the available data refers to the primary and secondary school where the average of dyslexic students ranges from 3 to 5 %.
+Data of dyslexic students within HE are not exhaustive; the available data refers to the primary and secondary school where the average of dyslexic students ranges from 3 to 5%.

 It is assumed that dyslexia influences at least 1 in 10 people.

-Starting from the attitude to visual thinking and creativity of dyslexics and their evidence neurodiversity, VRAILEXIA will develop learning tools and services for University dyslexic students to assure equal access and opportunity of success during their academic career and their lifelong learning experience.
+Starting from the attitude to visual thinking and creativity of dyslexics and their evident neurodiversity, VRAILEXIA will develop learning tools and services for University dyslexic students to assure equal access and opportunity of success during their academic career and their lifelong learning experience.

 INTO THE BOX – VR Tests for dyslexia assessment through virtual reality